-It specifies that the need of analytics is not limited solely to IT, but is a growing requirement of many other areas where the data analytics did not step its foot yet.
+It specifies that the need for analytics is not limited solely to IT, but is a growing requirement of many other areas where the data analytics did not step its foot yet.

-Henceforth, along with the IT professionals, marketers, sales persons and researchers can also make their careers in this emerging field.
+Henceforth, along with IT professionals, marketers, salespersons, and researchers can also make their careers in this emerging field.

-Though the market is craving for the analyst, but there is a significant deficit between the required and existing number of professionals.
-However, this gap is supposed to further increase in coming years.
+Though the market is craving for the analyst, there is a significant deficit between the required and existing number of professionals.
+However, this gap is supposed to further increase in the coming years.

-The companies are gradually realising that data analytics is beneficial for them not only in the IT operations, but also in daily activities.
-As data is becoming a critical asset for the firms day-by-day, it is becoming more important for them to utilise it in most possible ways to churn out the revenue.
+The companies are gradually realizing that data analytics is beneficial for them not only in the IT operations but also in daily activities.
+As data is becoming a critical asset for the firm’s day-by-day, it is becoming more important for them to utilize it in most possible ways to churn out the revenue.

-Therefore, Big data has become one of the most prioritized analytical tools for the firms to generate, explore and come up with positively surprising outcomes.
+Therefore, Big data has become one of the most prioritized analytical tools for firms to generate, explore, and come up with positively surprising outcomes.
 This in turn has led the professionals to go for Big data to take their careers to a new height.

-Not only this, Big Data gives a competitive advantage to the firms by helping them find new revenue opportunities by identifying the patterns of complex data.
-This exponential growth in analytics and intelligence makes it important for the professional to have an in-depth knowledge about Big data.
+Not only this, but Big Data also gives a competitive advantage to the firms by helping them find new revenue opportunities by identifying the patterns of complex data.
+This exponential growth in analytics and intelligence makes it important for the professional to have in-depth knowledge about Big data.